 My husband turned a 16-month lifespan into six years.

 The purpose of this story: Yes, OHIP, our provincial health care plan, was a great asset, but it did not pay for our household bills – it was not designed for such a purpose.
 Had I purchased critical illness insurance for my husband, we would have received a tax-free lump sum, which would have given the family some much needed support.
 I could have spent more time with the person who needed me most and less time on the job.

 Is cancer predictable or avoidable?
 It’s a question we should ask ourselves.
 However, critical illness insurance covers illnesses such as heart attack, stroke and many more depending on the policy.
 Statistics from the Canadian Cancer Society show that nearly one in two people living in Canada will get cancer in their lifetimes**.
 With improved medicine, we could live longer, despite being diagnosed as terminal, which means the financial stress could be greater if we have not planned for our financial security.

 As you would expect, I am now the most passionate advisor of critical illness insurance for my clients and friends.
 Some take my advice, others don’t.
 For me, it was a lesson learned at a very high cost.

-This article should not be construed as insurance or financial advice, or as an offer or solicitation to buy any products or services mentioned herein.
+This article, and any other articles found on our site should not be construed as insurance or financial advice, or as an offer or solicitation to buy any products or services mentioned herein.